OCA/currency/currency_rate_update/README.rst

 In developper mode, in the menu *Settings > Technical > Scheduled Actions*, make sure that the action *Currency Rate Update* is active.
 If you want to run it immediately, use the button *Run Manually*.

+This module is compatible with OCA module 'currency_rate_inverted' also found in OCA/currency repository, that allows to maintain exchange rates in inverted format, helping to resolve rounding issues.

 Usage
 =====